Here Be Dragons Episode 4

 “But I have another pressing concern.
 Did you not say that the ambush we lured the dragon into had depleted its breath?
 Did you not also say it has returned to its lair, to rest and recharge its supply of fire?
 Well, forgive me, but I fail to see why all these expensive and incommodious precautions are necessary.
 Surely, normal battle armour and weapons would be far more comfortable and still suffice to kill a weakened dragon – especially one that is recuperating and hopefully sleeping!
 Otherwise, what was the point of our ambush?
 Which, may I add, was exorbitantly expensive in manpower, mounts and equipment.”

-Zubin was referring to the casualties his militia took and the damage inflicted on his personal airship.
+Zubin was referring to the bloody casualties his militia took and the damage inflicted on his personal airship.
 But which of the two did he rate higher?

 Prentyze looked back to Father.